Our Culture, What's Left of It: Reception

 The Times Literary Supplement published a mostly positive review by author and editor Richard Davenport-Hines.
-Davenport-Hines argued that Dalrymple left out the negative influence of American culture on Britain—such as the instant gratification provided on trashy American television and the popularity of unhealthy American fast food.
+Davenport-Hines argued that Dalrymple left out the pernicious influence of American culture on Britain—such as the instant gratification provided on trashy American television and the popularity of unhealthy American fast food.
 Richard Davenport-Hines also wrote more generally that:

 Dalrymple has, it must be stressed, written an urgent, important, almost an essential book.
 Our Culture, What's Left of It needs to be read and acted on by policy-makers, by opinion-formers, and anyone who wants to grasp why Britain has become so much less pleasant a country in which to live.
 The book is elegantly written, conscientiously argued, provocative and fiercely committed...
 His measured polemics arouse disgust, shame and despair: they will shake many readers' views of their physical surroundings and cultural assumptions, and have an enriching power to improve the way that people think and act.

 A supportive review appeared in News Weekly, who stated that "It is rare for a book on social issues to be so readable, but this is not a work of abstract social theory."
 The review also stated that "The vividness of Dalrymple's prose and the remorseless logic of his arguments make this a formidable work.
 Anyone concerned about the fate of Western civilisation should read this book."